Purmamarca

 Purmamarca, Mountain village in Tumbaya Department, Argentina.

-The village originated in the 16th century as a settlement along the Inca Trail, serving as a connection point between different regions.
+The village originated in the 16th century as a settlement on the Inca Trail and served as a connection between different regions.
+This strategic location shaped its role as an important contact point during the colonial era.

 Location: Tumbaya Department